 - 1/2 teaspoon ground nutmeg

 - In a small bowl, combine cookie crumbs and butter.
 Press onto the bottom of a greased 9-in. springform pan.
 Place pan on a baking sheet.
 Bake at 325° for 10-15 minutes or until set.
 Cool on a wire rack.

-- Add the pumpkin, brown sugar, molasses, spices and remaining cornstarch to the remaining filling; set aside 1/2 cup.
-Pour half of the remaining pumpkin filling over crust; top with half of the plain filling.
+- Add the pumpkin, brown sugar, molasses, spices and remaining cornstarch to the remaining filling; reserve 1/2 cup.
+Pour pumpkin filling over crust.
+Top with plain filling.
 Cut through filling with a knife to swirl.
+Drop reserved pumpkin filling by spoonfuls over cheesecake; cut through with a knife to swirl.

 - Place pan on a double thickness of heavy-duty foil (about 18 in. square); securely wrap foil around pan.
 Place pan in a large baking pan.
 Add 1 in. of hot water to larger pan.

 - Bake at 325° for 70-75 minutes or until center is almost set.
 Remove springform pan from water bath.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Remove sides of pan.
 Refrigerate leftovers.
 Yield: 12-14 servings.

 "There are some instructions missing in this recipe but it's not too hard to figure out.
 Really delicious."